 - (1) Participated in at least eight (8) hours of training and education in Juvenile Dependency law and practice, which training must include, in addition to those topics required for general competency, the following:

-a.
+- a.
 The Child Witness;

-b.
+- b.
 W & I § 366.26 Hearings, etc.;

-c.
+- c.
 Indian Child Welfare Act (ICWA) Issues;

-d.
-W & I Code § 202, 213.5, 241.1, 300 et seq.;
+- d.
+W & I Code §§ 202, 213.5, 241.1, 300 et seq.;

-e.
+- e.
 Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA);

-f.
+- f.
 Restraining Orders; and

-g.
+- g.
 Rights of De Facto Parents.

+OR

-OR (2) At least six (6) months of experience within the last twelve (12) months in Dependency proceedings in another county in which the attorney has had primary responsibility for representation of his or her clients in said proceedings.
-In determining whether the attorney - proceedings in another county in which the attorney has had primary responsibility for representation of his or her clients in said proceedings.
+(2) At least six (6) months of experience within the last twelve (12) months in Dependency proceedings in another county in which the attorney has had primary responsibility for representation of his or her clients in said proceedings.
 In determining whether the attorney has demonstrated competence, the Court will consider whether the attorney's performance has substantially complied with the requirements of these Rules.